enif77/EFrt/README.md

   - Data stack: Main stack for user data.
 Holds all 32bit and 64bit integers and 64 bit floats (as two 32 bit cells).
   - Return stack: Stack for interpreter internal use.
 Holds 32 bit signed integers.
   - Object stack: Can hold any object and strings.
+  - Exception stack: Not accessible for users.
+Its used internally by THROW and CATCH words.

 ## Heaps